yxs4yt/DS-2002-Spr25/labs/Lab_3_Scripts.md

 ## Submit your work

-You created three separate scripts for this lab.
-Add/commit/push them to your fork of the DS2022 repository, in a folder `my-work/lab3`.
+You created two separate Python scripts for this lab.
+Add/commit/push them to your fork of the `DS-2022-Spr25` repository, in the folder `mywork/lab3`.
 Submit the GitHub URL to that directory within Canvas.

-This lab has you create two scripts.
-They should be put into a folder `ds2002-course/mywork/lab3` within your fork of the course repository, added, committed, and pushed.
-Then send the two (2) URLs - one for each file - in the text box within Canvas.